ibm-cloud-docs/CDN/feature-descriptions.md

 # Feature Descriptions

-This page highlights many of the features included with IBM Cloud CDN powered by Akamai.
+This page highlights many of the features included with {{site.data.keyword.cloud}} CDN powered by Akamai.

 ## Host Server Origin support